 We’ve already reviewed over a hundred blending machines.
 We know which ones are genuinely high-performance.
 The key is to check the blender’s power rating with at least 1400-watts or two horsepower.

-Without further delay, here are the best high-powered blenders of 2021.
+Without further delay, here are the best high-powered blenders available.

 - Best Overall – Blendtec Professional 800